Subscribe

 Decide using ≤ 3 key dimensions

 To see why, consider the decision faced by American voters in this 2016 presidential election.
 Here you have two candidates which empirically are the least-liked in history.
 If you attempt to vote on the issues, you eventually realize there are too many to consider: climate, energy, health, taxes, economy, trade, war, education, technology, corporations, Wall Street, abortion, drug-legalization, civil rights, and many more.
 It’s almost impossible to agree with any one candidate on all the issues.
-And it’s impossible to predict which handful of issues will actually get attention and change over the next four years; mostly governments produce gridlock, not change.
-This is not unlike the feature X / feature Y dilemma—too many considerations, and unknown which of those considerations might actually matter in the end.
+And it’s impossible to predict which handful of issues will actually get attention and change over the next four years; governments mostly produce gridlock, not change.
+This is not unlike the feature X / Y dilemma—too many considerations, and unknown which of those considerations might actually matter in the end.

 What a lot of voters do, perhaps unconsciously, is select a few issues for which they posses a special affinity, and vote on only those.
 So for example, someone might select “elections are corrupted by money” as a key issue, and therefore support Bernie Sanders even if they agree quietly that his economic plan doesn’t add up.
 Or someone might select “social justice” as a key issue, and therefore support Hillary Clinton (and the justices she will appoint), even if they agree it can’t be appropriate to delete emails that are under subpoena.
 Or someone might want to “throw a bomb into the institution of government” and elect Donald Trump, even if they agree he has and will continue to say and do atrocious things.